echoamir/echoamir/README.md

 - 👋 Hi there, I’m Amir
-- 👀 I’m interested in Ansible and Terraorm
+- 👀 I’m interested in Ansible and Terraform
 - 🌱 I’m currently learning DevOps tools
 - 💞️ I’m looking to collaborate on projects related to DevOps and automation
 - 📫 How to reach me  If you want to reach out, feel free to email me at echoamirkolahi@outlook.com